Stablecoins and leverage trading are the backbone of the crypto industry.

 Rebalancing Operations

-Automatically adjusts leveraged positions to safe levels (see Risk parameters), significantly reducing liquidation risk.
+Automatically adjusts leveraged positions to safe levels (see ), significantly reducing liquidation risk.

 This process is handled automatically by keepers.